Rehab Centers Burlington, CO

 Centennial Mental Health Center Inc

-Centennial Mental Health Center Inc is an inpatient treatment facility in Burlington, CO that is situated in the 80807 zip code.
-Centennial Mental Health Center Inc provides inpatient treatment for dual diagnosis and residential treatment for substance use.
-It provides dialectical behavior therapy, CBT and motivational interviewing.
+Centennial Mental Health Center Inc is an inpatient treatment center in Burlington, Colorado that is situated in the 80807 zip code.
+Centennial Mental Health Center Inc offers residential substance abuse treatment and inpatient dual diagnosis treatment.
+It offers counseling for substance abuse, anger management and CBT.

 Address: 1291 Circle Drive, Burlington, CO 80807 in Kit Carson County